Five-limit tuning: Twelve-tone scale

 Note that the powers of 2 used in the second step may be interpreted as ascending or descending octaves.
 For instance, multiplying the frequency of a note by 26 means increasing it by 6 octaves.
 Moreover, each row of the table may be considered a sequence of fifths (ascending to the right), and each column a sequence of major thirds (ascending upward).
 For instance, in the first row of the table, there is an ascending fifth from D and A, and another one (followed by a descending octave) from A to E. This suggests an alternative but equivalent method for computing the same ratios.
 For instance, you can obtain A (5/3 ratio), starting from C, by moving one cell to the left and one upward in the table, which means descending by one fifth (2/3) and ascending by one major third (5/4):

 Since this is below C, you need to move up by an octave to end up within the desired range of ratios (from 1/1 to 2/1):

 A 12-tone scale is obtained by removing one note for each couple of enharmonic notes.
 This can be done in at least three ways, which have in common the removal of G♭, according to a convention valid even for C-based Pythagorean and 1/4-comma meantone scales.
 Note that it is a diminished fifth, close to half an octave, above the tonic C, which is a disharmonic interval; also its ratio has the largest values in its numerator and denominator of all tones in the scale, which make it least harmonious: all reasons to avoid it.

 The first strategy, which we operationally denote here as symmetric scale 1, consists of selecting for removal the tones in the upper left and lower right corners of the table.
-The second one, denoted as symmetric scale 2, consists of discarding the notes in the first and last cell of the second row (labeled "1").
-The third one, denoted as asymmetric scale, consists of discarding the first column (labeled "1/9").
+The second one, denoted as symmetric scale 2, consists of discarding the notes in the first and last cell of the second row (labelled "1").
+The third one, denoted as asymmetric scale, consists of discarding the first column (labelled "1/9").
 The resulting 12-tone scales are shown below: